Frequently Asked Questions

 Locating Materials

 No. The libraries provide Intercampus Loan service: we will send books and photocopies of articles between campuses for you.
-Use the Request link in the item record in Pegasus to get the item.
+Use the Loyola Copy link in the item record from the library catalog to get the item.

 Items are usually available in 1-2 business days.
 Please allow extra time for delivery to or from the Health Sciences campus.

-Use the Request link in the item record in Pegasus to initiate a search for an item that is listed as available but is not on the shelf.
+Use the Loyola Copy link in the item record from the library catalog to initiate a search for an item that is listed as available but is not on the shelf.
 You will be notified via email if the item is found.

 Request the item via Interlibrary Loan; you can also try other Chicago area libraries.